 Like most Australian’s, during my childhood, I spent many days and nights reading ‘Picnic at Hanging Rock’.
 It was a part of the school curriculum with many book reports required and for those that cheated, you would have seen the movie as well.
-It is an intriguing story of a group of female students who went missing on a school trip to Hanging Rock on Valentines day.
+It is an intriguing story of a group of female students who went missing on a school trip to Hanging Rock on Valentine's day.
 To say that this is an iconic novel would be an understatement.
 It is widely considered to be one of the most important Australian novels of all time.
 It is also often widely debated.
 While it is a fictional story, it has become the discussion and creation of much folklore.
 With a cryptic forward at the beginning of the book, there is no wonder:

 "Whether Picnic at Hanging Rock is fact or fiction, my readers must decide for themselves.
 As the fateful picnic took place in the year nineteen hundred, and all the characters who appear in this book are long since dead, it hardly seems important."

-Joan herself had a deep interest in spiritualism but supposedly did not like to show that side in front of her husband who did not believe in these things..
+Joan herself had a deep interest in spiritualism but supposedly did not like to show that side in front of her husband who did not believe in these things.
 Visiting her house, there are hints of this.
 The beds in her master bedroom are aligned in an odd position.
 They are in a specific spot at a specific angle for the best Feng Shui.
-In her office, papers are held down with a large rose quartz crystal paper weight.
+In her office, papers are held down with a large rose quartz crystal paperweight.
 Her friends described her as a mystic.
 They said she knew things without being told.
 She knew things from the past and also what would happen in the future.
 It is also said that she could communicate with those who had passed on and had this gift since the age of 3 years.
 This is all according to her close friend Colin Caldwell.
-During the filming of the film adaption in the mid 1970’s strange things happened on the set, which all seemed to be centred around Joan.
+During the filming of the film adaption in the mid-1970s, strange things happened on the set, which all seemed to be centred around Joan.
 The filming of course took place at Hanging Rock where Joan had holidayed in her youth.
 The film’s creator noted that the first time she approached Hanging Rock, her watch mysteriously stopped.
 This happened several times during filming either at the Rock or whenever she was around Joan.

-The final question we have that will never be answered, is this story true?
-In the words of Joan Lindsay: ‘Some of it is true, some of it isn’t’.
-It is up for you to decide!
-At 9:30am on a normal day in 1966, Joan sat down as she did every day to start her writing.
+At 9:30 am on a normal day in 1966, Joan sat down as she did every day to start her writing.
 It was very wintery outside and the perfect day to sit inside and write.
 The night before Joan had a vivid dream she thought would make a good story.
-It cenetered on a picnic during summer at Hanging Rock which was a place Joan had holidayed in as a child.
-The dream was so vivid, when Joan awoke at 7:30am, she could still feel the summer breeze on her face (even though it was winter and freezing outside).
+It centred on a picnic during summer at Hanging Rock which was a place Joan had holidayed in as a child.
+The dream was so vivid when Joan awoke at 7:30 am, she could still feel the summer breeze on her face (even though it was winter and freezing outside).
 The dream and characters were so real and vivid to her, that she had the basic plot completed by midday.
 The entire book was written over a period of only 2 weeks.
 Every inch of Joan was involved in this story.
 Every night when she went to sleep, more of the story would play out in her dreams.
 Joan told her housekeeper that she didn't know why the dreams were coming to her, but she didn't care.
 She had to tell this story, and that she did.
 With her psychic connections and abilities, were these dreams just dreams or were they a message from the other side?
-The fact is that Joan had always wanted to write a story centered around Hanging Rock - a spot she remembers well as a child.
+The fact is that Joan had always wanted to write a story centred around Hanging Rock - a spot she remembers well as a child.
 Was it that she just finally found her inspiration?
 We will never know for sure.

-I encourage anyone to go an visit this amazing property.
+I encourage anyone to go and visit this amazing property.
 There is so much history here and the fact that everything is completely 100% original is what makes it so unique.
 Most historical properties have been restored complete with donated furniture.
 This house is as it was left.
 It is like Lady Joan and Sir Daryl could walk through the door at any moment, and they would have everything that they need.
 You feel a sense of home here.

-Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates